adamduvick/adamduvick.github.io/docs/mary's-sloppy-joes.md

 attribution: Mary

-[^1]: Can substitute onion powder with 1/2. chopped onion.
+[^1]: Can substitute onion powder with ½ c chopped onion.